 Would higher education benefit from a "Green Book?"
 At its core, the Green Book was about safe and dignified travel for Black people.
-Join higher education experts as we discuss how institutional factors (e.g., policies, financial aid, leadership) can facilitate or inhibit affirming, life-giving environments for Black students in a tumultuous context.
+In this webinar, higher education experts discussed how institutional factors (e.g., policies, financial aid, leadership) can facilitate or inhibit affirming, life-giving environments for Black students in a tumultuous context.
 Our central questions: Do we need a Green Book for higher education?
 If so, what would a Green Book of higher education look like for Black students and families?

-This webinar will be facilitated by Antar Tichavakunda (UC Santa Barbara) who was awarded a Pullias Center 2025 Alumni Award to support racial equity-related research and projects.
+This webinar was facilitated by Antar Tichavakunda (UC Santa Barbara) who was awarded a Pullias Center 2025 Alumni Award to support racial equity-related research and projects.

 Panelists: